 FRIAA FireSmart Program projects can include activities related to any of the seven disciplines that make up FireSmart:

 Each activity funded through the FRIAA FireSmart Program aims to create resilient communities.
-Activities can range from modifying forest vegetation to the wildland-urban interface to educating residents about steps they should take on their own property to reduce the wildfire risk.
+Activities can range from modifying forest vegetation in the wildland-urban interface to educating residents about steps they should take on their own property to reduce the wildfire risk.
 Under planning, a wildfire preparedness guide (WPG) can increase the situational awareness of emergency responders, refer to the updated manual by Forestry and Parks, Government of Alberta, January 2020.

 Link below to a sample of FRIAA funded projects: